 Jamie Winterton is the Director of Strategy for Arizona State University’s Global Security Initiative.
 She steers the university’s cybersecurity research strategy and drives partnerships with government and industry.
 Jamie has provided expert testimony to the U.S. Senate on the impact of large data breaches.
 Before joining ASU, Jamie was a scientist at Lockheed Martin’s Advanced Technology Center.

-Wysopal, chief technology officer at CA Veracode, oversees technology strategy and information security.
+Wysopal, chief technology officer at Veracode, oversees technology strategy and information security.
 Wysopal has testified to Congress on government security and how vulnerabilities are discovered in software.
 He is the author of “The Art of Software Security Testing.”

 Yoran is chairman and CEO of Tenable.
 Previously, he served as president of RSA, leading its transformation into a successful global security company.
 Yoran joined RSA through the acquisition of NetWitness, the network forensics company he founded and led as CEO.